 Rachna: I became a diabetes educator to support others in becoming the greatest version of themselves.
-Since a very young age, I have struggled with certain aspects of my health which led me to pursue an interest in diabetes.
+Since childhood, I have struggled with certain aspects of my health which led me to pursue an interest in diabetes.

 As a diabetes educator, I can use my passion for health and wellness to help others achieve their goals.
 I am also able to serve my appetite for continuous learning and personal growth through this profession.

 Mireille: Over the past 10 years I have specialized in chronic diseases, mainly in diabetes.
 Becoming a diabetes educator was the logical continuation of my journey and allows me to keep my knowledge and teaching skills up to date.